gewuek/vitis_ai_custom_platform_v1.2_tmp/README.md

     cd vitis-ai_v1.2_dnndk
     ./install.sh <full_pathname_to_zcu104_dpu_pkg>/pfm/sysroots/aarch64-xilinx-linux
     ```
-***Now we install both the VAI lib and DNNDK packages into the rootfs set as Vitis sysroot, then we can build application on Vitis.***<br />
+***The install.sh copies dpu.xclbin from FAT32 partition to /usr/lib because DNNDK requires xclbin to be placed in this location.
+Now we install both the VAI lib and DNNDK packages into the rootfs set as Vitis sysroot, then we can build application on Vitis.***<br />

 21. Right click the ***hello_dpu*** project folder and select ***Build Project***<br />